 The way I organize genealogy research materials is the same way I organize everything else — using Julie Morgenstern’s S.P.A.C.E. formula.
 Don’t worry, though…there is no right or wrong way to do it!
 There is only the way that works for YOU.

 Separate thin, flat items (such as paper records, photos, and maps) from bulkier items (such as books, binders, and framed photos).
-Further subdivision depends on how you prefer to look for things — by surname? by location? both? — and how much stuff you have.
+Further subdivision depends on how you prefer to look for things — by surname? by locale? by era? — and how much stuff you have.
 The flip side of sorting is gathering together.
 Where else in the house, besides the pile on your desk, do you have genealogy-related research materials?
 You need to know what all you have before you can decide what to do with it.

 The keep or toss decisions for information are much like those for anything else.
 You may find yourself thinking, “But I might need it someday!”
 Which is true.
 It’s hard to tell what information will come in handy in the future.
 So (as always) keeping it will depend on the likelihood of your needing it, how much space it occupies, and how difficult it would be to replace.
 As you go through your papers and files, delete or toss duplicates and anything that you have come to realize truly has no bearing on your research.
 Err on the side of keeping too much, in case you end up being related to those other North Carolina Thorntons after all!